privacybydesign/irma-documentation/docs/stateless.md

 irma server -vv --store-type redis --redis-addr "localhost:6379" --redis-pw "placeholderPassword"
 ```

+If you want to run several IRMA servers, you can now run them behind a load balancer and connect them to the same Redis instance.

+> Currently a simple locking mechanism is implemented.
+When running several Redis instances in parallel, edge cases may occur.
+We recommend to use a single Redis instance.

+### TLS
-> By default TLS is _not_ enabled when using Redis.
-Since the session data is not encrypted before being sent to Redis, we recommend turning on TLS for your Redis server.
+By default TLS is _not_ enabled when using Redis.
+Since the session data is not encrypted before being sent to Redis, you should not connect to a Redis instance on an external network.
+If you cannot connect to an instance on your internal network, we recommend turning on TLS for your Redis server.

+> Pay attention that the IRMNA server will only accept TLS connections that use certificates from ordinary CAs.

 Your Redis server configuration may look as follows:
 ```